patchshorts/cgodwin.io/src/posts/architecting-compute-engine-gcp-solutions.md

 |SSD Persistent Disks|Low latency, high IOPS in the single digit milliseconds, databases|
 |Extreme Persistent Disks|sequential and random access at highest IOPS that is user configurable|

-Compute disks are encrypted automatically with google managed keys or customer managed keys with Google KMS which allows storage outside of GCP.
-Virtual machines run in your google project as the default GCE service account though you can specify which service account the VM runs as.
+Compute disks are encrypted automatically with Google managed keys or customer managed keys with Google KMS which allows storage outside of GCP.
+Virtual machines run in your Google project as the default GCE service account though you can specify which service account the VM runs as.

 ##### Sole-tenancy
 Sole-tenant VMs in Google compute engine offer a high degree of isolation and security for your workloads.
 By running your VMs on dedicated hardware, you can be sure that your data and applications are protected from other users on the same system.
 Additionally, sole-tenant VMs can be configured with custom security settings to further protect your data.